 Is your toaster oven embarrassing?
 I ended up getting a Breville Smart Oven (which I talked about here) mainly because the grime on my old one was so thick I couldn’t get it off, even with a little bit of elbow grease.

 I searched for help and only found tutorials where people were cleaning toaster ovens that were basically already CLEAN.
-My oven is used daily to roast chickens and bake bacon.
+My oven is one of the kitchen appliances that i use daily to roast chickens and bake bacon.
 These are two things that generate a lot of grease on the inside.